-The Head of Governance at Wyre Council will ensure that auditors are regularly reminded of their ethical responsibilities as part of the performance appraisal process.
+The Audit and Risk Manager at Wyre Council will ensure that auditors are regularly reminded of their ethical responsibilities as part of the performance appraisal process.
 Auditors will be asked to declare annually any personal interests and certify that they understand and will comply with the requirements of the Code.